mm1ke/gentoo-scripts/README.md

 ### Duration:
 A full run will take about **9,5 hours**.
 This was stopped on a:
 * Gentoo VM
 * Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz
 * 8 GB-RAM

+## simplechecks.sh
+This is a simple scripts which check files for various mistakes (not just ebuilds).
+For now it can detect following spelling errors.
+* trailing whitespaces in ebuilds
+* mixed indentiations in metadata.xml files

+### Duration:
+A full run will take about **2 minutes**.
+This was stopped on a:
+* Gentoo VM
+* Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz
+* 8 GB-RAM